What’s on your “No” list?

 Along with several other executives, I was recently interviewed by Forbes to provide guidance on the role of the board during a crisis.
 Read it to see my top suggestion for board members right now.

 If you’re interested in serving on a corporate board, I’ll be a panelist on an upcoming free board workshop, What It Takes to Land a Corporate Board Seat, sponsored by 2020 Women on Boards and hosted by the California State Treasurer.
-Please register here.
+(Watch the replay here.)
 Think about the things that take your time away from pursuing a board role, and add that to your “no” list.

 A positive note of progress for board gender parity — it was an honor last year to testify for the Washington State Women’s Commission, which advocates for the removal of systemic barriers.
 Last month, Washington was the second state in the U.S. to pass a law requiring corporate boards to either include women or explain their diversity strategy to shareholders.